 Mushroom and ale pie, ale and mushroom pie.
-Doesn’t it sound so, I don’t know, rustic?
-I mean I know I've been living in the UK for nine years now, but I still have these overstated fantasies of provincial England.
+I mean I know I've been living in the UK for awhile now, but I still have these overstated fantasies of provincial England.
 You know, homemade bread, pie, jam tarts.
-Romantic, overstated and embellished non-existant England.
-Unless you live in my head, in which case all English people are buddies with rainbow coloured ponies who have hearts for eyes and frolic under always blue skies and sunshine day in and day out whilst I bake.
-PIES.
+Romantic and embellished non-existent England.

 *in my head, anyway.
 I spend a lot of time there.
 Can you tell?

 Vegan Mushroom and Ale Pie